Bao2k5/Thuongmaidientu/IMPROVEMENTS_UI.md

 ## Conclusion

-This Phase 4 update significantly enhances the visual appeal and user experience of the BTHN Jewelry store by:
+This Phase 4 update significantly enhances the visual appeal and user experience of the Hoàng My Jewelry store by:

 - Adding professional animations and transitions
 - Implementing a prominent flash sale section